wso2/docs-ei/en/micro-integrator/docs/administer-and-observe/using-the-command-line-interface.md

 If you want to login using one line command, use the following command:

+!!!
+Note

+If you are a Windows user, you needs to login as below command.

 ```bash
 mi remote login [username] [password]
 ```